Get all the latest data for Belgrade

 What mortgage rates are foreigners offered in Belgrade in 2026?

-As of early 2026, mortgage interest rates for foreigners in Belgrade typically range from about 4.7% to 6.5%, with 5.5% being a reasonable midpoint for planning purposes.
+As of early 2026, a realistic mortgage interest-rate range for foreigners buying property in Belgrade is approximately 4.7% to 6.5%, with around 5.5% being a solid midpoint for planning purposes, though your actual rate will depend on the loan currency, your risk profile, and the bank's current offers.

 What will taxes, fees, and ongoing costs look like in Belgrade?